coolnikitav/CodingLearning/uvm-verification/02-reporting-mechanism.md

 ```

 ## Working with verbosity level
+- Q: How to print the verbosity level of UVM_ROOT?

 UVM_ROOT is parent to all the classes that we add in UVM Testbench environment (UVM Tree).

 Because UVM_ROOT returns a null pointer, we cannot directly access it.
 However, in a few situations, we may need to access or configure the default settings of UVM_ROOT.